 Getting Too Much of Vitamins And Minerals

-The health consequences of going overboard on vitamins and minerals.
+The health consequences of going overboard.

 Subtle Signs You're Getting Too Much

-"I have not seen someone off the street who was taking a toxic level of vitamin A or D -- those are very unusual," says David Katz, MD, MPH, director of the Yale University Prevention Research Center in New Haven, Conn., whose medical practice specializes in nutrition.
+"I have not seen someone off the street who was taking a toxic level of vitamin A or D -- those are very unusual," says David Katz, MD, director of the Yale University Prevention Research Center in New Haven, CT, whose medical practice specializes in nutrition.
 "What I'm more likely to see is a person with a dosing level of supplements that's higher than optimal."

 Scientists don't yet know if routinely getting a little bit too much of a vitamin or mineral (as opposed to a megadose) is a problem, Katz says.